hvarday/Super/README.md

 This project helps understand the implementation of Embedded Javascript(EJS).

-Wherever in the ejs file '<%= %>' is encountered it fetches the data from backend and puts the value of the variable/resource.
+-> Wherever in the ejs file '<%= %>' is encountered it puts the value of the variable/resource.
+This variable can be a object passed on from the backend (index.js).
-'<% %>' encloses the javascript.
-And when the project is run the javascript in it is executed.
-This can be used to create divs dynamically based on quantity of data fetched from backend.
+-> '<% %>' encloses the javascript code.
+And when the project is run the javascript enclosed inside it is executed.
+This can be used to create divs dynamically based on quantity or condition.

-The index.js file is the backend.
-It provides the values to frontend.
+The index.js file is the backend, it renders index.ejs file and passes along data to index.ejs.

 The test1.ejs is the frontend file.